 A 2013 test-tube study showed that digestive enzyme Bromelain blocked colon and stomach cancer cells.
 Bromelain also appears to impair cancer cell survival by blocking the Akt pathway (10).

 Another 2014 test-tube study showed that bromelain exerts anti-proliferative and proapoptotic effects in colorectal carcinoma cells and may help prevent colon cancer (11).

 Another recent test-tube study showed that both bromelain and papain stopped growth and caused cell death in human bile duct cancer cells (12).

-However, human trials are needed to confirm the efficacy in human cancer patients.
+However, human trials are needed to confirm the efficacy of human cancer patients.

-Another 2004 review involving 10 studies showed that bromelain help reduce joint stiffness and swelling in persons with osteoarthritis (14).
+Another 2004 review involving 10 studies showed that bromelain help reduces joint stiffness and swelling in persons with osteoarthritis (14).